Morris Heights, Bronx: History

 Morris Heights is believed to be the site where Hip Hop culture originated in the 1970s.
-However, in the late 1960s and early 1970s, several disc jockeys protected by the Black Spades (a violent but organized gang that promoted their own form of justice; originally from Bronxdale Housing Projects and later recruited several members from Bronx River Housing Projects), and other gangs took their DJ-led block parties in the South Bronx, the East Side of the Bronx, and the West Side.
+However, in the late 1960s and early 1970s, several disc jockeys protected by the Black Spades (a violent predominantly African-American orgatnized street gang that promoted their own form of justice; originally from Bronxdale Housing Projects and later recruited several members from Bronx River Housing Projects), and other gangs took their DJ-led block parties in the South Bronx, the East Side of the Bronx, and the West Side.